-If a titration is to be accurate we must combine stoichiometrically equivalent amount of titrant and titrand.
+If a titration is to give an accurate result we must combine the titrand and the titrant in stoichiometrically equivalent amounts.
 We call this stoichiometric mixture the EQUIVALENCE POINT.
-Unlike precipitation gravimetry, where we add the precipitant in excess, an accurate titration requires that we know the exact volume of titrant at the equivalence point, $V{\rm eq}$.
-The product of the titrant's equivalence point volume and its molarity, $M{\rm T}$, is equal to the moles of titrant reacting with the titrand.
+Unlike precipitation gravimetry, where we add the precipitant in excess, an accurate titration requires that we know the exact volume of titrant at the equivalence point, V{eq} .
+The product of the titrant's equivalence point volume and its molarity, M_T , is equal to the moles of titrant that react with the titrand.

-moles of titrant = $M{\rm T} \times V{\rm eq}$
+moles titrant = $$M_T \times V{eq}$$